 One assigned professional will act as the Mediator while two additional professionals will be judging the Teams’ performance.

-The Competing Teams will sit together with the Mediator and the Judges at one table.
+The Competing Teams will appear in a virtual room together with the Mediator and the Judges.
+A trained volunteer will provide access to the virtual room and support the process.
 No one else is allowed to interact with the Competing Teams while the Mediation Session is ongoing.

 Each international commercial dispute case study (Mediation Problem or Problem) consists of both General and Confidential Information.

 General Information contains the background factual information of the Problem while the Confidential Information presents more detailed information for the exclusive use of a Party.

 The General Information will be disclosed to all participants prior to the Competition after the application period and selection of all Teams by the Organizing Committee.

 For each round, Teams are assigned by the Organizing Committee to either present the Requesting Party or Responding Party (role).
 Depending on their role, Teams receive Confidential Information in addition to the General Information to prepare for their Mediation Session.